Women in Data Science: Towards Gender Balance in Research

-Building communities and educating about young women's paths in data science can be a tremendous help.
-That's why big companies like Bayer AG have set up internal Women in Data Science (WiDS) initiative and are tackling this problem head-on.
+Building communities and educating young women about their paths in data sciences can be a tremendous help.
+That's why big companies like Bayer AG have set up internal Women in Data Science (WiDS) initiatives and are tackling this problem head-on.

 In 2021, Bayer AG and de.NBI/ELIXIR Germany have joined forces and reported on opportunities for women in the Data Science field from the perspective of both organizations.
-Together we organized two virtual public events entitled "Women in Data Science – Perspectives in Industry and Academia" promoting women doing outstanding work in Data Science across sectors.
-More than 200 participants from all over the world actively visited these lecture series with a vision and need for a community.
-All in one, ten fantastic female professionals from academia and industry have expressed their recommendations on building their careers and showed advancement opportunities.
+In the last two years, we organized two virtual public events entitled "Women in Data Science – Perspectives in Industry and Academia" showcasing women doing outstanding work in Data Science across sectors.
+More than 250 participants from all over the world attended these lecture series with a vision and need for a community.
+All in one, ten fantastic female professionals from academia and industry have shared their experiences and expressed their recommendations on building their careers and advancement opportunities.
 We are very grateful to them for sharing their experiences with us.